“I want more — everywhere — for less.”

 4. Disney Plus

 Newcomer Disney Plus has already exceeded expectations since its launch last year.
-By the end of 2019, the service reportedly gained a quarter of a million users — a figure that doubled to 50 million by April 2020.
+By the end of 2019, the service reportedly gained a quarter of a million users — a figure that had already increased to over 100 million and continues to grow.

 5. YouTube TV